mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/limitations/index.md

 ### Percona Server for MongoDB Version

-This Percona-Server-Mongodb package was designed for use with the [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) 3.6 major-release only, starting from version 3.6.6.
+This Percona-Server-MongoDB package was designed for use with the [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) 3.6 major-release only, starting from version 3.6.6.
 The use of other versions is not possible.

 ### Configuration